SharePoint Online: Get All Features using PowerShell

 SharePoint Online: Get Site Collection Features PowerShell

-Let’s List SharePoint Online site features using PowerShell.
+Let’s list SharePoint Online site features using PowerShell.
 This PowerShell script gets all features present in a given URL’s site and web scopes.

 #Variables